 3. Take a Digestive Enzyme Supplement

-Enzymes are found in abundance in raw food, but the act of cooking food over 116° Fahrenheit destroys the health-promoting enzymes.
-Only living and raw foods are high in nutrient values and the enzyme levels that are crucial to combat acid reflux.
-There are many good enzyme supplements available, and the one that I recommend is VeganZyme™.
+Enzymes are found in abundance in raw food, but the act of cooking food over 116° Fahrenheit destroys the health-promoting enzymes in most cases.
+Living and raw foods are high in nutrients and contain active enzymes that are crucial to combat acid reflux.
+There are also many good enzyme supplements available; I recommend VeganZyme™.

 4. Raw Organic Apple Cider Vinegar

-I recommend taking one tablespoon of raw organic apple cider vinegar mixed in about 4 ounces of purified water before each meal.
-This helps calm the stomach and supports digestion; it's also my favorite, fast-acting home remedy for acid reflux.
+Taking one tablespoon of raw organic apple cider vinegar mixed in about 4 ounces of purified water before each meal can help.
+This helps calm the stomach and supports digestion.[6, 7] It's my favorite, fast-acting home remedy for acid reflux.

 5. Take Organic Baking Soda

 Bicarbonate is a wonder product.
 Mix a spoonful in a glass of water, stir, and drink before it stops fizzing.
 However, some doctors are skeptical, so if you have high blood pressure or if you are on a sodium-restricted diet it's best to get advice first.

 6. Take Organic Aloe Vera

-Aloe vera is commonly used to calm an upset stomach, diarrhea, and redness associated with bowel diseases such as ulcerative colitis.[5, 6] Inner Aloe vera leaf gel supports digestion and is another great alternative to soothing acid reflux.
+Aloe vera is commonly used to calm an upset stomach, diarrhea, occasional constipation, and systemic redness and swelling associated with bowel diseases such as ulcerative colitis.[9, 10, 11] Inner Aloe vera leaf gel supports digestion and can be another great alternative to soothing acid reflux.
+Some studies on aloe have shown inconclusive results, but the good news is they also found few adverse side effects; in other words aloe is quite safe.

 Eliminating the discomfort of acid reflux can be done without expensive over-the-counter medications.
 There are many natural remedies readily available.
 Feel better naturally; your body will thank you!